HelpViewer/HelpViewer/README.md

 # HelpViewer

-A lightweight and simple reader for ZIP archives containing Markdown and HTML files, designed as a modern and portable help file viewer.
+A lightweight and simple reader for ZIP archives or directories (no matter if network or local) containing Markdown and HTML files, designed as a modern and portable help file viewer in your web browser.

 It supports offline usage without a backend or local server, providing a clean and responsive interface inspired by classic desktop help viewers from the Windows era.

+[MIT licensed][MITL].

+Open this file in [HelpViewer][OpenInViewer] to see it in action or learn more on our [website][website].

+Interested?
+Download HelpViewer [release package][PackLatest] and feel free to join our [Discord][Discord] user group.

 ## Features

 - No installation required - just unzip and run locally
 - Multiplatform - works on all major operating systems via web browsers
 - Ready to work in offline mode without any backend or local server (requires disabling CORS in web browser)
-- Simple user interface
 - Responsive (desktop and other devices supported)
-- Seamless full-screen expansion of topic content
-- Hierarchical view of topics (collapsible topic tree)
-- Integrated topic navigation buttons
-- Bookmarks for chapters supported
-- Four native color schemes: color (default), greyscale, white on black, and black on white
-- Print friendly version (prefers greyscale)
-- Tooltips in English (other languages planned)
-- Lightweight - under 1 MiB, 4 files + 1 subfolder (most part of solution compressed)
+- Lightweight - distribution package under 1 MiB (most part of solution compressed)

 ## Features for authors

 - Single platform for rendering Markdown and HTML content (both can be present in one help ZIP file)
 - ZIP compression method supported (one single part file only)
 - Rendering diagrams by Mermaid library (included in deployment package)
-- Syntax highlighting for code blocks
-- Flexible customization of appearance and functionality
-- Automated CI/CD release pipeline (package: 1 ZIP file)
-- Open-source and extendable code
-- MIT license

 ## How it works

 1. Start your browser with [CORS restrictions][bypassCORS] disabled.
-2. In this session you will open **HelpViewer.htm** file in your browser.
+2. In this session you will open **index.html** file in your browser.
+3. Set the URL parameter **?d=X**, where **X** is the path to your ZIP file or you can define path ending with **/** if you want to read a directory.
-3. Then you will populate parameter **?d=X** where X will be your ZIP file path where all markdown files for your help file are present.
-If you will skip this step, then **./Help.zip** will be used as default value.
+   If you skip this step, **./hlp/Help-{current language}.zip** will be used by default.

 ## Used 3rd party products